 The responsibility for proper and timely service of a charge rests with the charging party.
 Sec.
 102.14, Rules and Regulations and Sec.
 10012.8.
 However, the Regional Office will, as a matter of courtesy, serve charges and amended charges by regular mail on the person against whom the charge is made.
 Sec.
 10040.5.
-When serving a copy of the charge on the charged party by regular mail, the Regional Office should record service by an affidavit of service.
+Where practicable, priority charges will also be served by email or another appropriate means.
+See Sec.
+102.14(b), Rules and Regulations, and Sec.
+10200.1.
+When serving a copy of the charge on the charged party, the Regional Office should record service by an affidavit of service.
 This affidavit should be modeled on Form NLRB-877.
-The affidavit should list the names and addresses to which the charge was mailed, the date of mailing, and the name of the individual performing the mailing.
-Form NLRB-877 must be modified to state that the service was by regular mail.
+The affidavit should list the participants upon which the charge was served, the method of service, the address/email address/fax number used for service, the date of service, and the name of the individual performing the service.
 This affidavit of service should be placed in the investigative file so that the Board agent assigned to the investigation can ensure that the form has been completed.
-The affidavit of service of the charge.
+The affidavit of service could be used, if necessary and upon proper authentication, to prove service of the charge.